AIMS-VUB/cat/README.md

 Pre-processing functions are only provided for EEG, analysis for any data organised in a CAT struct.

 # Generic Function Toolbox (GFT)
-Generic functions, usable anywhere and also in CAT.
+Generic functions used by CAT but usable anywhere.

 # Installation
 To install CAT in Matlab, add both folders with subfolders to your Matlab path.